DanZinagri/NicheD20/docs/Combat Rules/Actions In Combat.md

 ### Move 5 Feet When Slowed

-In some situations, a creature’s movement speed may be reduced to the point that it cannot move a single space with a Move action; this can be the result of spells or effects reducing the creature’s speed, or difficult terrain penalizing the movement too greatly.
+In some situations, a creature’s movement speed may be reduced to the point that it cannot move a single space with a normal movement action; this can be the result of spells or effects reducing the creature’s speed, or difficult terrain penalizing the movement too greatly.
 In these situations, a creature can spend 4 AP to move 5 feet in any direction that one of its movement modes would allow (a creature with only a land speed would not normally be able to move straight up) unless it is otherwise immobilized.
 Unlike a Shift, this movement provokes attacks of opportunity as normal.

 ### Run

-Rather than taking a Move action, a creature can Run in a straight line as a 4 AP action.
+Rather than taking a 2 AP action to move, a creature can Run in a straight line as a 4 AP action.
 When running, a creature may move up to four times its speed using any movement type available to it; however, this movement must be in a straight line and cannot be impaired by difficult terrain.
 A creature that performs a Run action is Flat-Footed until the start of its next turn.

 A creature can continuously Run for a number of rounds equal to 10 + its Endurance score.
 Once a creature has gone beyond this limit, they must make a DC 10 Tenacity check to continue running.
 The check must be repeated each round that the creature continues to run, increasing the DC by 2 for each previous time the check succeeded; upon a failed check, the creature must stop running and cannot use the Run action again until after completing a Short Rest.
 If the creature stops running before failing the Tenacity check, but has not yet completed a Short Rest, the next time that the creature takes the Run action the DC for the check continues from the last highest DC it had succeeded against.
 Once a creature completes a Short Rest, it may Run again for 10 + its Endurance score rounds before needing to make another Tenacity check.